MADxingjin/Empire-1_6-Forked/Docs/interfaces-and-registries.md

 # Interfaces & Registries

-Empire provides 12 C# interfaces for submod extensibility.
-Some use static registries (global hooks); others are discovered on WorldObjectComps (per-settlement hooks).
+Empire provides 16 C# interfaces for submod extensibility.
+Some use static registries (global hooks); others are discovered on WorldObjectComps (per-settlement hooks) or DefModExtensions.

 All registry-based interfaces follow the same pattern — register an instance, and the base mod invokes it at the appropriate time.